golangci/misspell/README.md

 Here are some ideas for enhancements:

-*Capitalization of proper nouns* could be done (e.g. weekday and month names, country names, language names)
+- Capitalization of proper nouns: could be done (e.g., weekday and month names, country names, language names)

-*Opinionated US spellings*   US English has a number of words with alternate spellings.
+- Opinionated US spellings: US English has a number of words with alternate spellings.
 Think [adviser vs. advisor](http://grammarist.com/spelling/adviser-advisor/).
 While "advisor" is not wrong, the opinionated US locale would correct "advisor" to "adviser".

-*Versioning*  Some type of versioning is needed so reporting mistakes and errors is easier.
+- Versioning: Some type of versioning is needed, so reporting mistakes and errors is easier.

-*Feedback*  Mistakes would be sent to some server for aggregation and feedback review.
+- Feedback: Mistakes would be sent to some server for aggregation and feedback review.

-*Contractions and Apostrophes* This would optionally correct "isnt" to "isn't", etc.
+- Contractions and Apostrophes: This would optionally correct "isnt" to "isn't", etc.